crossroads/api.goodcity/README.md

     cap production deploy

-This will deploy changes to api.goodcity.hk (make sure your ssh keys are loaded)
+This will deploy changes to [api.goodcity.hk](http://api.goodcity.hk) (make sure your ssh keys are loaded)

 ## Documentation

+* API documentation is available online at http://api.goodcity.hk/api/docs
-Generate model/controller documentation using the railroady gem.
-(You must have graphviz packages installed on your machine first.)
+* Generate model/controller documentation using the [railroady](https://github.com/preston/railroady) gem.
+(You must have [graphviz](http://www.graphviz.org/) packages installed on your machine first.)

     gem install railroady
     rake diagram:all